 Any designation of the employee as protected under the Americans with Disabilities Act (ADA) or any other forms/correspondence related to personnel actions covered by these acts or relating to accommodations should be maintained in a separate file within the medical file.
 The ADA requires this ADA related medical file must be kept separate in the medical file and apart from the location of other personnel files.
 Access is limited to the supervisor and HR representative involved in the implementation of workplace accommodations.

-A separate management/supervisor file should be maintained by the direct supervisor for information related to day-to-day performance achievements or concerns.
+A separate management/supervisor file should be maintained by the direct supervisor for information related to day-to-day performance, achievements or concerns.
 This is also the location for documentation regarding coaching or counseling of the employee or letters clarifying expectations.
-This file should serve as a supervisor resource when preparing for the annual performance evaluation discussion or other performance conversations with the employee.
+This file should serve as a supervisor resource when preparing for conversations or performance reviews with the employee.

 Common Questions about ePersonnel Files